Updated: Mar 12

 Good coaching lays down new neural pathways.
 It helps you rewire your brain and change your beliefs.
 It prepares you for whatever situation lies ahead.
 So that even 30 years later, you'll still have a great free-throw percentage!

 If you've been thinking about getting a coach who believes you can reach your health and fitness goals so that you can be a hiker who's confident on the trail and doesn't worry about being left behind, now's the time!
-I'm looking for 5 hikers to fill my Healthier Hiking by the Holidays Challenge.
-By Thanksgiving, you'll feel stronger, able to hike longer, and keep up with friends on those fall holiday hikes!
-If that's you, click the button below to schedule a free consultation call!
+Message me to schedule a consultation call and find out how coaching can help you be a better hiker!